 When you’re ready to explore, a paved path circles the perimeter of the Park, measuring 0.75 miles (outer loop) or 0.97 (figure 8).
 The path is open to walkers, joggers, cyclists, and skateboarders.

 If you’re feeling more adventurous, there is an extended grass path that meanders through the grassland at the western end of the Park.
 This is open to walkers and joggers only.

 Play areas for children include a swing set, a playground for older children, and a toddler playground, as well as playhouses and ample open space.
-A basketball court is open to children and adults, and available on a first-come-first-served basis.
+A basketball court is open to children and adults, and available on a first-come, first-served basis.

 Two large covered picnic shelters seat approximately 75 people each and are equipped with charcoal grills and electrical outlets.
 These shelters can be reserved for private parties.
 Reservations are required for parties of 16 people or more.
 There is also a small covered shelter that seats 6-8 people, as well as several other picnic tables and grills located throughout the park.
 (NOTE: group sizes are currently limited to no more than 100 people.)

 Children are welcome to wade and tube in the Watauga, but please be respectful of those fishing.
 This section of the Watauga is shallow, and generally not appropriate for tubing by older children/adults.
-Restrooms are located in the Welcome Center as well as in the middle of the park next to the basketball court.
+We ask that visitors do NOT move river rocks, as these provide essential habitat for river-dwelling animals.